KnpLabs/DictionaryBundle/README.md

     - Bar
 ```
 You want to add other kinds of transformations for your dictionary values ?
-Feel free to create your own transformers !
+Feel free to create your own transformer !

 ### Add your own transformers